 Just because you’re a corporate behemoth squeezing the lifeblood out of small independent bookstores everywhere doesn’t mean you don’t have a generous helping of big-hearted, genuine book lovers working for you who curate really good, free public readings—often including local authors published by independent and big publishers alike.
 The Barnes & Noble on the Upper East Side (150 East Eighty-Sixth Street) and the one in Union Square (33 East Seventeenth Street) reliably have a few noteworthy readings a week between them.

-The 92nd Street Y Unterberg Poetry Center (which has two locations: 1395 Lexington Avenue and 200 Hudson Street) is like the Hollywood Boulevard of reading series—more like the Walk of Fame stars segment, less like the Walk of Shame end of the boulevard with its burnouts and crackheads.
+The 92nd Street Y Unterberg Poetry Center (1395 Lexington Avenue) is like the Hollywood Boulevard of reading series—more like the Walk of Fame stars segment, less like the Walk of Shame end of the boulevard with its burnouts and crackheads.
 I mean, freaking W. H. Auden and Kay Ryan and Woody Allen and Joan Didion and Philip Roth have read there!
-It ain’t particularly cheap (tickets for the Main Reading Series range from ten dollars for those thirty-five and under to twenty-seven dollars for everyone else), and you often need to reserve tickets in advance.
-But it’s a venerable nonprofit New York institution steeped in history that gives literary rock stars (Steve Martin not withstanding)—who don't need to hawk their hardcovers alongside Snooki and The Situation at a local strip mall’s Books-A-Million—a dignified place to read.
+It ain’t particularly cheap (tickets for the Main Reading Series range from fifteen dollars for those thirty-five and under to thirty-five dollars for everyone else), and you often need to reserve tickets in advance.
+But it’s a venerable nonprofit New York institution steeped in history that gives literary rock stars (Steve Martin not withstanding)—who don’t need to hawk their hardcovers alongside Snooki and The Situation at a local strip mall’s Books-A-Million—a dignified place to read.

-Back in Brooklyn, BookCourt (163 Court Street) and Greenlight Bookstore (686 Fulton Street) are excellent showplaces for both local authors and those visiting New York on tour with new books.
+Back in Brooklyn, Books Are Magic (225 Smith Street) and Greenlight Bookstore (they have two locations: 686 Fulton Street and 632 Flatbush Avenue) are excellent showplaces for both local authors and those visiting New York on tour with new books.
 Greenlight hosts a mean book party (with DJs!) in addition to periodic all-star evenings featuring appearances by authors from the stable of one of the best publishers on the planet, Akashic Books (also based in Brooklyn).
-Another indie located in the borough, Melville House Publishing (145 Plymouth Street), actually has a storefront bookstore on the same premises of its publishing offices, which hosts a unique selection of books and readings by both Melville authors and those from other local indie houses like Akashic, Seven Stories Press, Soft Skull Press, PowerHouse Books, Ugly Duckling Presse, and others.
+Another indie located in the borough, Melville House Publishing (46 John Street), actually has a storefront bookstore on the same premises of its publishing offices, which hosts a unique selection of books and readings by both Melville authors and those from other local indie houses like Akashic, Seven Stories Press, Soft Skull Press, PowerHouse Books, Ugly Duckling Presse, and others.

 (Note: The best guide to readings and book parties around all five boroughs can be found in the Books section of Time Out New York magazine, available on any newsstand around town, down on the subway platform, and, sure, it’s available online, but why not nut up and support print journalism by purchasing an actual hard copy to stick in your back pocket for the week?)